Main Menu

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of our website.

 Do Not Track.
-Currently, certain browsers, including Firefox, Google Chrome, Safari, and Internet Explorer, offer a “do not track” (or, “DNT”) option.
+Currently, certain browsers, including Firefox, Google Chrome, Safari, and Internet Edge, offer a “do not track” (or, “DNT”) option.
 This option, using a technology known as a DNT header, sends a signal to websites visited by the user about the user’s DNT preference, if any, set on the browser.
 We do not currently commit to responding to browsers’ DNT signals.
 We cannot make this commitment because no common industry standard for DNT has been adopted by industry groups, technology companies, or regulators.

 Third Party Services.
 Some features on our site may be served by third parties, including advertisers, ad networks and servers, content providers and application providers.
 These third parties may use cookies, alone or with web beacons or other tracking technology, to collect information about you when you use the site.
 They may be able to associate the information they collect with your personally identifiable information, or they may collect information, including personally identifiable information, about your online activities over time and across other website and online services.
 They may use this information to provide you with behavioral advertising or other targeted content.
 That content may appear either on our site, or on other websites.
 We cannot control any third parties’ tracking technologies or how they may be used.
 If you have any questions about an advertisement or other targeted content, you should contact the responsible provider directly.

-How can you control the use of your personal data?
+7. How can you control the use of your personal data?

 If you are a California resident, please also see the section below entitled “Additional Information for California Residents.”